web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-build.md

 });
 ```

-The Bundleless build process also supports such use, but it is not recommended.
+The bundleless build process also supports such use, but it is not recommended.

 #### `sourceDir`